ryanbrunner/bodhi/README.markdown

 #### Counting

+Counting metrics count the number of a given model in the database.
+By default, it counts the total number in the database at the time of execution, but you can limit this to only items created or updated when the metrics were run.

      Metric.count :dogs            # Counts the total number of the 'dogs' model Metric.count :dogs, :new      # Counts all new instances of the 'dogs' model Metric.count :dogs, :updated  # Counts all updated instances of the 'dogs' model

 #### Aggregating by column

+You can also aggregate any numerical column using Bodhi.
+The following examples aggregate an integer column:

      Metric.average :dogs, :num_puppies  # Calculates the average number of puppies for a given dog Metric.sum :dogs, :num_puppies      # Calculates the total number of puppies.